 Breast cancer and my fertility

-Your breast cancer treatments may decrease the number of eggs in your ovaries.
+Your breast cancer treatments may decrease the number and quality of eggs in your ovaries.
 This means you may find it harder or you may be unable to get pregnant after treatment.
 Your risk of infertility after treatment depends on a number of factors.
 The most important factors include:

 - your age at diagnosis